Payment, Taxes and Health insurance

 When students take work in Germany, they need to be aware of how it could affect their health insurance and tax position

 How much money can a student earn in Germany?

-If students work more than 20 hours a week, they risk breaching annual limits (120 half days and 240 full days).
+If students work more than 20 hours a week, they risk breaching annual limits (120 full days and 240 half days).

 There is also a monthly income limit of €450.
 Above that point, you will need to pay standard German taxes, while income below €450 is tax-free.

 Working too many hours can lead to students losing their health insurance subsidies.
 For instance, if you are insured with TK, you will be able to earn €435 per month.
 Above that point, contributions for long-term nursing care and social security kick in, adding a significant amount to annual bills.